JoseMarioDev/aws-learn.cantrill.io-study-notes/12-Global_Content_Delivery_Optimization.md

 #

-- this demo you implment bucket protection in S3 using OAI to restrict access to an S3 bucket to only a cloudfront distribution
+- this demo you implement bucket protection in S3 using OAI to restrict access to an S3 bucket to only a cloudfront distribution

 ## 4. Lambda@Edge

 #

 ### summary

+- Lambda@edge allows cloudfront to run lambda functions at cloudfront edge locations to modify traffic between the viewer and edge location and edge location and origins

 ### concepts